 With a floating post-office to the largest human gathering of all time; from 22 different languages spoken to the wettest inhabited place in the world – you might feel that you have seen and heard all about India.
 Well, think again.
 The country can never cease to amaze you.

 These listings, being less heard of and less traversed to, can get daunting to reach.
 But, with travel industry giants like EaseMyTrip having uplifted their game, domestic flights along with EaseMytrip coupons come in handy big time.
-With these discounts on flights reach the nearest airports to the locations to continue on a bus/train journey, getting acquainted with the locals.
+With these discounts on flights reach the nearest airports to hidden places India to continue on a bus/train journey, getting acquainted with the locals.

 List of Unexplored places in India